-We are a clinical-stage biopharmaceutical company pioneering the development of a new class of oncology drugs we refer to as STRIs.
+We are a clinical-stage biopharmaceutical company focused on pioneering the development of a new class of oncology drugs we refer to as STRIs.
 Translation is the process in cells whereby the synthesis of proteins is directed by information contained in genetic sequences.
 We utilized our proprietary selective translation regulation technology platform to internally discover a portfolio of small molecule STRI product candidates.
 Our product candidates target the eIF4F complex and its activating kinase, mitogen-activated protein interacting kinase ("MNK").
 The eIF4F complex is a central node where two of the most frequently mutated signaling pathways in cancer, the PI3K-AKT and RAS-MEK pathways, converge to activate the translation of select mRNA into proteins that are frequent culprits in key disease-driving processes.
 Inhibition of any one of these targets simultaneously downregulates multiple disease-driving proteins before they are synthesized.
-Each of our product candidates is designed to act on a single protein that drives the expression of a network of multiple functionally related proteins, including oncoproteins, immunosuppressive proteins in T cells and proteins known to drive drug resistance that together control tumor growth, survival and immune evasion.
+Each of our product candidates is designed to act on a single protein that drives the expression of a network of multiple functionally related proteins, including oncoproteins, which are proteins whose aberrant function can cause cancer, immunosuppressive proteins in T cells and proteins known to drive drug resistance that together control tumor growth, survival and immune evasion.